kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

-# Netflix Clone Deployment on AWS using Jenkins
+# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project

 In this project, we will deploy a Netflix clone application as a Docker container on a Kubernetes cluster through a secure CI/CD pipeline using Jenkins, a popular CI/CD tool.
 Along with Jenkins, we will incorporate a comprehensive security pipeline using tools such as SonarQube, Trivy, and OWASP Dependency-Check.
 Additionally, we will integrate monitoring with Prometheus and Grafana and implement GitOps with ArgoCD for Kubernetes deployment.